-- SSID: Enter a descriptive name of up to 32 printable characters for the wireless LAN. - VLAN ID: Enter a VLAN ID for the Zyxel Device to use to tag traffic originating from this SSID.

-Band Mode: Select the WiFi band which this profile should use.
+- SSID: Enter a descriptive name of up to 32 printable characters for the wireless LAN. - Status: Select Active to apply this SSID profile on all the radios.
+Select Inactive to create the SSID profile without applying this SSID on any radio. - VLAN ID: Enter a VLAN ID for the Zyxel Device to use to tag traffic originating from this SSID. - Band Mode: Select the WiFi band which this profile should use.
 2.4 GHz is the frequency used by IEEE 802.11b/g/n WiFi clients.
 5 GHz is the frequency used by IEEE 802.11ac/a/n WiFi clients.

-- Security Type: Select WPA2 to add security on this WiFi network.
-Otherwise, select OPEN to allow any WiFi client to associate this network without authentication. - Personal: If you set Security Type to WPA2 and select Personal, enter a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters. - Enterprise: Select this option and the Primary / Secondary RADIUS Server check box to have the Zyxel Device use the specified RADIUS server.
+6 GHz is the frequency used by IEEE 802.11ac/a/n WiFi clients. - Security Type: Select WPA2 or WPA3 to add security on this WiFi network.
+Otherwise, select OPEN or Enhanced-Open to allow any WiFi client to associate this network without authentication. - Personal: If you set Security Type to WPA2 or WPA3 and select Personal, enter a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters. - Enterprise: Select this option and the Primary / Secondary RADIUS Server check box to have the Zyxel Device use the specified RADIUS server.
 You have to enter the IP address, port number and shared secret password of the RADIUS server to be used for authentication.